mskim/rlayout/README.md

 		1. make TextColumn starting_point at creation
 		1. create path with path_from_current_position
 			should handle simple rect, complex rect, and multiple chunked path
 		1. layout_ct_make
 			for overflow compare the att_strring with last line range

 2015 1 16
-	- use path for layout_ct_lines
+	- use path for layout_text_lines
 	- path_from_current_position
 	- I may not need to set starting_position for complex column, it could be the top, if I implement the path
 	- TextBox should call overlapping can creating at the laout_item

 2015 1 15
 	- fix layout_items in TextBox
 	- fix split paragraph

 2015 1 14
 	- fix TextColumn room, based on grid_rects
 	- fix case when we have hole in the middle of TextColumn

 2015 1 13
 	- fix float overlapping mechanism with grid_rects in TextColumn
 	- fix non-rectangular shaped column